EliDeCo/scheduler/README.md

+# UMD Schedule Maker

-System for generating schedules for University of Maryland College Park
+System for generating schedules for University of Maryland College Park.
+This repository is a refactored version of an earlier prototype.
+Some commit history was omitted for clarity.